louelidrissi/TicTacTones/README.md

 Game Concept:

-Tic Tac Tones is a twist on Tic Tac Toe and Musical Chairs !
+Tic Tac Tones is a twist on Tic Tac Toe and Musical Chairs.

 Our goal :  Combine two simple and universal games played across generations.